It isn’t the 1960s, time has moved on and so have clothing labels. With that in mind, here are 20 mod labels for the 21st century.

 There isn’t a lot to say about Fred Perry that hasn’t been said before.
 A British and modernist institution and a shoo-in for the mod labels for the 21st-century rundown.

 Where Fred Perry has gone right and others have gone wrong is ensuring a quality range of clothing has been maintained over the years.
 Yes, there have been some downmarket ranges over the years too, but the premium range, especially the Reissues range, has kept an ever-changing archive of classics readily available.
 As long as mod carries on, the Fred Perry polo shirt will be one of its calling cards.
 Although other parts of the range are likely to be more appealing and eye-catching for the discerning mod.

 Note that you can get some better deals on Fred Perry at End Clothing when the sales are on.

 Another institution, albeit one that has changed ownership many times over the years.

-Note that you can get archive fit G9 harrington jackets at the Stuarts of London website.
+Note that you can get archive fit G9 Harrington jackets at the Stuarts of London website.
+Discounted heavily too.